gajus/brick/README.md

 >
 > Some of you might remember Chad Minick's article "[Simple PHP Template Engine](http://chadminick.com/articles/simple-php-template-engine.html)" (2009; Has it been that long?).
 I have been using a variation of an abstraction following the principles outlined in Chad's article for a long time.
 Brick is the final of the gang.
 I am happy with the API, I am happy with the inheritance rules, scope definition; it is perfect!
 >
 > I am using Brick in several freelance projects and I am making it open to others.
-Critique is welcome and I am looking for people-contributors who share the same mindset about what template handling in PHP should be.
+I am looking for people who share the same mindset about what template processing in PHP should be.
+Contributors and critique is welcome.

 – http://www.reddit.com/r/PHP/comments/2nduuc/brick/